vijaykiran/hoplon/doc/Getting-Started.md

 * element nodes
 * text nodes
 * attribute nodes
-  * node name
-  * node value

-The syntax and semantics of HTML can be extended to ClojureScript by extending the native DOM Element and Text types:
+The syntax and semantics of HTML can be extended to ClojureScript by extending the the native DOM types such that the two are equivalent:

 * ClojureScript strings are HTML text nodes
 * applying a native DOM element as a function with other elements as arguments